vlcn-io/nextjs-starter/README.md

 - **pages/index.tsx** sets up and uses the cr-sqlite database.
 - **next.config.js** configures webpack to understand how to load wasm as a resource.

+This only demonstrates setting up the DB locally and does not connecet to a sync server at this moment.
+You can see examples of syncing here: https://github.com/vlcn-io/live-examples but I'll be adding sync to this repo soon.

 ## Getting Started

 First, run the development server: